Hip Anatomy of Bones, Labrum & Muscles

 - Gluteal muscles – muscles of the buttocks, located on the back of the hip

 - Adductor muscles – muscles of the inner thigh, which pull the leg inward

 - Iliopsoas muscle – a muscle that begins in the lower back and connects to the upper femur

 - Quadriceps – four muscles on the front of the thigh that run from the hip to the knee

-- Hamstrings – muscles on the back of the thigh, which run from the hip to just below the knee
+- Hamstrings – muscles on the back of the thigh, which run from the waistline to just below the knee.

 Are you experiencing lasting hip pain?
 Read up on different stretching techniques designed to reduce your pain.

 Several Approaches To Treating Hip Pain With JOI Physical Therapy

 Despite hip pain being a common complaint amongst all people, there are a few easy forms of physical therapy which can help.
 Exercises for core strength and stability are used to treat and commonly prevent this pain.
 Ergonomic education is instrumental in treating hip pain, as the source of most of the pain comes from how people sit and/or stand for long periods of time.
 Lastly and perhaps most importantly is keeping up with your health.
 Weight loss and a healthy BMI are always recommended in the treatment of hip pain.

 To schedule an appointment with an Orthopaedic Hip Specialist, please call JOI-2000, schedule online, or click below.